-Technical documentation is all of the notes, templates, standards, rules, and guides containing written descriptions of a product’s or process’s features and functions.
-Often used in the software development industry, this type of documentation is sometimes known as technical or instruction manuals, but it can also include descriptions and explanations of how objects or systems function.
+Technical documentation includes notes, templates, standards, rules, and guides containing written descriptions of a product’s or process’s features and functions.
+Often used in the software development industry, this type of documentation is sometimes known as a technical or instruction manual, but it can also include descriptions and explanations of how objects or systems function.

 Technical documentation has a variety of uses.
 For example, it can come in the form of step-by-step or troubleshooting guides for customers, instructions for installing software for end-users, guidelines for developers performing technical processes such as debugging, or technical reference documents for engineers that include specifications, diagrams, and procedures.

 Well-written documentation gets straight to the point by avoiding unnecessary information — it’s intuitive and helpful, rather than complex and full of jargon.